zpinto/learn-flaskRESTful-dev-deployment/README.md

 - UserRegister
   `{url}/register`

-  - This resource is used to create new users in the users collection within the MongoDB database
+  - This resource is used to create a new user in the users collection within the MongoDB database
   - Because this resource is only used for creating users, it only implements the post method

 - User
   `{url}/user/<string:username>`

-  - This resource is used to get and delete users and is generally intended for testing
+  - This resource is used to get and delete users by passing the username as a parameter in the url and is generally intended for testing
   - In production, you would not want an endpoint like this to be public

 - UserLogin